sparkflows/sparkflows-docs/docs/user-guide/quick-start/3-create-datasets.rst

    :width: 90%

-If the data file did not have a header row, Fire Insights will give standard column names of "C0, C1" etc.
+If the data file did not have a header row, Fire Insights will give standard column names like 'C0, C1', etc.

 You can update the column names in the schema based on your data.